Datavirke/datavirke.dk/content/experience.md

 ---

-## Ansible-defined configuration management for webhosting.
+## Ansible-defined configuration management for webhosting
 During my employment at a creative burau I helped improve and harden Ansible-managed web host configuration which was responsible for routing, caching and serving multiple interactive websites across on-prem (VMWare vSphere) and AWS EC2 instances.